-GERD is a term you’ve probably heard on pharmaceutical commercials.
+GERD (also called acid reflux) is a term you’ve probably heard on pharmaceutical commercials.
 It’s an acronym for gastroesophageal reflux disease.
 While that’s quite a mouthful to say, GERD is a very common medical problem that people face.
 In fact, GERD affects about 20 percent of the U.S. population.
 Although it’s common, gastroesophageal reflux disease isn’t something you should try to diagnose on your own.

 When a person suffers from GERD stomach acid or bile flows back into the esophagus and burns its lining.
 The GERD sufferer doesn’t experience this occasionally.
 Instead, they will suffer from acid reflux a minimum of two times per week.

 What are the symptoms of GERD?

 GERD is characterized by heartburn, having a hard time swallowing, chest pain, and regurgitation of food.
 When a person suffers from these symptoms through the night they tend to have a persistent cough, inflammation of the throat, asthma, and poor sleep.

 GERD is the result of a weak esophageal sphincter.
 This sphincter tightens when you aren’t eating and loosens when food needs to be transported to your esophagus.
 When it malfunctions, the band is loose even when it shouldn’t be, which results in a reflux of stomach acid and bile.
 Over time, the consistent reflux causes your throat to become raw and irritated.

 A person is more likely to develop GERD if they have certain risk factors.
 Pregnant women tend to be at risk because of the excess weight around their belly.
 Additionally, those who suffer from obesity and a hiatal hernia tend to experience GERD.